 Our admissions policy as a Local Authority Maintained School, is determined by Buckinghamshire Council.
-The County policy can be viewed on their website.
+Their admissions policy can be viewed on their website.
 To apply for a place at St Michael's C.E School you need to contact the Local Authority in which you live.
 We appreciate parents informing us too if they are interested in applying for a place in any year group.
-If you live in Buckinghamshire you can apply on line by going to www.buckscc.gov.uk where you will find step by step guidance.
-If you wish to apply for a place after the normal transfer time then you need to complete an 'in year' admission form from your own Local Authority.
-If you live in Buckinghamshire this can be downloaded from the Buckinghamshire Council website www.buckscc.gov.uk.
+You can apply on line by clicking HERE ,where you will find step by step guidance.